grahamgamedev/pyscripts/readme.md

 - Random.py is for all your random needs.
 - Google it.py opens a browser to your search term.
 - lines of code.py is a recursive python file line counter.
+- recursive test.pyw is a interesting graphic demonstration of recursion.
+- string test.py is a well documented demonstration of string features.
+- timer.py is a text based timer and stopwatch.
+- upper.py changes the case of text.